How to Stop Sibling Rivalry for a Peaceful Family

-RELATED: How to easily Organize the Playroom
+Click to Read: How to easily Organize the Playroom

 It’s our job to guide and instruct our kids when they have a disagreement, especially when they are young.

 One way to help them manage conflicts with each other is to ask questions.
-For example you could say:

 Can you think of a way to work this out so that you both will be happy?”

 I love hearing what ideas they come up with!

 Another tactic to help your kids with problem solving is to provide opportunities that promote cooperation.

 It’s such a fun little game where you all work together to get the baby owls to the nest before the sun comes up!

-What about Kids with Special Needs?
+What about Sibling Rivalry and Kids with Special Needs?